 Apply!

-Applications are now open for the 2023 Geoscience Ambassadors Program (https://www.geoscienceambassadors.net).
-We are looking for new leaders who are ready to use their unique story to broaden understanding of and appreciation for geosciences in diverse communities.
+Applications are now open for the 2024 Geoscience Ambassadors Program.
+We are looking for new leaders who are ready to use their unique story to broaden understanding of and appreciation for geosciences across communities.
+It is open to all students at UT JSG who are sophomores through graduate students.

-The Geoscience Ambassadors Program, funded by the HHMI Professors Program, was launched in fall 2018 at the Jackson School of Geosciences.
-The goal is to empower a next generation of geoscientists to challenge cultural norms and ideas about what it means to be a geoscientist, and repattern the field in ways that make it more hospitable and relevant.
+The Geoscience Ambassadors Program, funded by the HHMI Professors Program, was launched in fall 2018 at the Jackson School.
+The goal is to empower the next generation of geoscientists to challenge cultural norms and ideas about what it means to be a geoscientist, and repattern the field in ways that make it more hospitable and relevant.

-Please submit your application by Feb.
-3 Feb 10 if you would like to be considered for a Geoscience Ambassador position for this school year.
+Please submit your application by January 29 if you would like to be considered for a Geoscience Ambassador position for the Spring 2024 Cohort.

 Questions?
 Contact a member of our team: